CVector-Energy/cvec-python/README.md

 ## tag_data_str

-The tag_data_str table is a Timescale hypertable.
+The tag_data_str table is a Timescale hypertable, similar to tag_data for string-valued tags.

 ```sql
 CREATE TABLE tag_data_str (